Continuity Is a Runtime Problem

 Everything resets.

-Which is fine until the work becomes large enough that restarting cognition every session starts feeling operationally absurd.
+Which works surprisingly well until the work becomes large enough that restarting cognition every session starts feeling operationally absurd.

 Memex began from a much simpler observation: